 As an aside, It's worth noting that there is a whole method and science to how you 'pack a backpack' too.
 That is, what items you should put to the bottom first and so on.
 This makes a lot of sense and is something important to learn for any trip you will be undertaking with a backpack.

-I'll probably add a separate guide on that, that goes into the details, but in short summary, pack what you will need soonest, say rain gear, at the top of your backpack and what you won't need soon, say a sleeping bag, at the bottom.
+Check out this guide on what I take for a 2 to 3 day backpacking trip, that goes into the details.
+In short summary, pack what you will need soonest, say rain gear, at the top of your backpack and what you won't need soon, say a sleeping bag, at the bottom.

 I think everyone needs to develop their own optimum solution or system to this but these basic guidelines help simplify the process.
 I'll be sure to add up a post on that at some point and link to it from here, it may be helpful to folks new to backpacking / wild camping.

 Finally, if you're looking for a backpack or a day pack, you can start your search right here.
 Check out some nice day packs here, these are perfect for a day hike on the trail.
-If you need something more substantial and in the vein of this post, a backpack to carry kit for several days, the review of the Gregory internal frame backpack is worth a look.
+If you need something more substantial and in the vein of this post, to carry kit for several days, check out our top pick backpack in the red box above.

 Have you ever weighted a pack for training purposes?
 Any other suggestions on how best to do it?
 I'd love to hear about it in the comments below!